 If you visited a business that shut down during operating hours, had long wait times, and constantly advertised irrelevant services, would you return?
 Probably not–so why risk the same user experience for your customers?
 The more time users spend online, the more important it is to ensure your digital business is as personalized and performant as possible, requiring powerful computing capabilities located as close as possible to end users.
 That’s why today’s biggest companies are replacing their CDNs with edge computing: a new type of distributed infrastructure designed for the modern Internet.

-Azion’s Edge Computing Platform not only replaces legacy CDN services, but brings programmability to the edge of the network for a better user experience with less operational costs.
+Azion’s Edge Platform not only replaces legacy CDN services, but brings programmability to the edge of the network for a better user experience with less operational costs.
 This article will explain how CDNs compare to edge computing, outline the characteristics of an edge network, and provide an introduction to the benefits and use cases of Edge Application.

 CDNs vs Edge Computing